dishmael/next-template/README.md

 # next-template
 This is a site template built using [Bun](https://bun.sh) to quickly create sites with the common packages I tend to install frequently.
-I have also included a few components that I find myself creating repeatedly.
-I just delete them if I'm not using them in my current project.
+I have also included a few components and various code snippets that I find myself creating often.
+Since I am including quite a lot of code, this template is going to be bloated.
+For me, that's not a big deal, I just delete what I dont need/want when I build my app.
+It's way easier to delete than to recreate each time.
+Maybe I will move to bit.dev for a more composable approach, but this works for me for now.

 ### Install
 ```